lesilvan/OnlineIDE/README.md

 ## Docker: Local Setup

 First compile, package and then build all local docker images with the provided script.
-Please make sure that all spring-boot services contain an `application-prod.yaml` file, where they define port `:8080` as their communication port, because docker containers are built with production-environment in mind, but you can use the mesh also locally for dev purposes.
 Keep it mind that when you change sourcecode, you have to rebuild the images!

 ```
 $ ./docker-build.sh